ubc-library-rc/gis-dhsi/content/day4/12-leaflet.md

 To Do
 {: .label .label-green }
 Add a Leaflet marker by copy/pasting the following code into the <code>script</code> element of your map boilerplate HTML document, just under the code for map tiles.
+Notice that when adding markers with Leaflet, coordinate pairs *must* be arranged as [`latitude`, `longitude`].

 Copy/paste
 {: .label .label-purple }